joe-io/kicking-it-with-kubernetes/services/README.md

 Let's stop the *api* service, if it is running (leave the *analyzer* servcie running).
 Now let's restart the *api* service:
 > go build && ./api

-Let's see the service in action for the Dog image:
+Let's see the service in action:
 ```sh
 curl \
  -H "Accept: application/json" \